dannychen099/Neural_Processor/README.md

 weight_mux.v / bias_mux.v / input_mux.v -> multiplexers to select appropriate values based on controller's state.
 data_mem.v / label_mem.v -> load the pre-train data from text file
-PE.v -> Processing Element will take bias and weight's values and compute the data
+PE.v -> Processing Element will take bias and weight's values and compute the data ReLU.v -> Each PE will compute the label value.
+The maximum value between output of all neruons will be selected.
+ReLU function is considered as an activation function.